AqwamCreates/DataPredict/docs/API/Models/OrderingPointsToIdentifyClusteringStructure.md

 #### Parameters:

 * epsilon: The maximum distance between two data points for them to be considered as part of the same cluster.

+* epsilonPrime: Used for creating clusters (which is not a part of original OPTICS algorithm).
+Controls how fine-grained clusters are.
+The higher it is, the more you allow more points to belong together.
+Setting epsilon = epsilonPrime will cause it to act like DBSCAN algorithm.

 * minimumNumberOfPoints: Minimum number of data points required to form a cluster.